Lyft & Uber Accident Attorney Westchester & The Hudson Valley

 If you are involved in a collision with a ridesharing vehicle or are injured as a passenger while using in a ridesharing service, it is crucial to have an experienced personal injury attorney to rely on.
 Depending on the circumstances, it may be necessary to pursue a claim with the driver’s insurance carrier, or the TNCs insurance company.
 Moreover, under Article 51 of the insurance law, in order to bring a personal injury lawsuit, you must have sustained a serious injury or incurred a basic economic loss greater than $50,000.

 The law office of Michael LoGiudice is well versed in the complex insurance issues related to rideshare vehicle accidents.
-If you were injured in an Uber or Lyft accident we can help you obtain compensation for you medical costs, lost wages, and property damage.
+If you were injured in an Uber or Lyft accident we can help you obtain compensation for your medical costs, lost wages, and property damage.
 If your injury meets the serious injury threshold, we can pursue a lawsuit to recover damages for your pain and suffering.
-In the end, TNCs, will invariably become more popular since consumers will benefit from the convenience of ridesharing services.
+In the end, TNCs will invariably become more popular since consumers will benefit from the convenience of ridesharing services.
 However, we are committed to holding negligent ridesharing companies and drivers accountable.
 Call our office or fill out a contact form today for a free consultation.